pcfens/puppet-filebeat/README.md

 Only filebeat versions after 1.0.0-rc1 are supported.
 1.0.0-rc1 and older don't support YAML like the ruby template can easily generate.

+When installing on Windows, there's an expectation that `C:\Temp` already exists, or an alternative location specified in the `tmp_dir` parameter exists and is writable by puppet.
+The temp directory is used to store the downloaded installer only.

 ### Pre-1.9.1 Ruby
 If you're on a system running a Ruby pre-1.9.1, hashes aren't sorted consistently, causing puppet runs to